tukl-msd/gem5.TnT/arch/arm/README.md

 ## gem5 Tips & Tricks
 ### **Tips and tricks for the ARM architecture**

-Here you'll find tips and tricks for the ARM architecture.
+Here you will find tips and tricks for the ARM architecture.

 Before running the scripts below make sure everything else is setup!
 You're all done if you followed [**the steps described here**](../../README.md).